lawrennd/old_talks/_data-science/includes/happenstance-data.md

 \subsection{Happenstance Data}

-\notes{Following the revolution of mathematical statistics, data became a carefully curated commodity.
+\notes{Following the revolution in mathematical statistics, data became a carefully curated commodity.
 It was actively collected in response to a scientific hypothesis.
-Popper suggests [Popper:conjectures63] that the answer to which comes first, the hypothesis or the data, is the same as the chicken and the egg.
+Popper suggests [@Popper:conjectures63] that the answer to which comes first, the hypothesis or the data, is the same as the chicken and the egg.
 The answer is that they co-evolve.

 Until now, the expense of data collection has meant that a classical approach to statistical testing is normally followed.
 The question is formulated, typically as a null hypothesis, a power calculation is performed, and the study has launched.